khouloudRb/movies-mern/README.md

 * [Next-Steps](#Next-Steps)

 ## Installation
 Feel free to fork this repo if you want to run it on your local machine.
-For this application, I also have Mongoose.
+For this application, I also used Robo 3T to make sure my routes were working, but you are free to use MongoDB Compass as well.

 Open your terminal (if on a Mac) and make sure you run the command: